-- Does your struggling reader understand phonetics and have the ability to decode (sound out) words?
+- Does your child have the ability to decode (sound out) words?

 - Can your child understand what he has read (reading comprehension)?

-Here is the deal that is often overlooked.
-Reading is much more than just being able to sound out words quickly.
-Often times when our children are able to “read” aloud we think that reading has been accomplished.
+Here’s an unfortunate reality.
+Often when children are able to “read” aloud, we think that reading has occured.
 However, that is not necessarily the case.

 The components of reading include:

 Understanding the basic elements of reading will help moms best equip struggling readers.

 Let’s take a look at reading piece by piece and see how it equips you to see your child’s reading journey differently.

 One of the first reading skills is called phonemic awareness.

 Words are all made up of units of sound called PHONEMES.
 When a child starts to recognize that all spoken words are composed of individual units of sound, he is developing the skill of Phonemic Awareness.

 Let’s use an example.
 A child hears a word such as BUG.
 We want him to identify the three sounds that make up this word.